2023 Solar Incentives Guide for Springettsbury, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Be sure to talk with your Springettsbury utility company about signing a net metering contract.
-This will allow you to receive credit towards your monthly utility bill for the value of excess energy generated by your solar panels.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Make sure you speak to your Springettsbury utility company about signing a net metering agreement.
+This allows you to receive credit towards your utility bill every month for the value of excess energy your solar panels generate.
+You might receive either a dollar-for-dollar credit or a percentage of the value.

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for cash that normally counts as part of your taxable income.
 Generally, you must meet a certain (small) threshold of energy production before your solar system qualifies for SRECs or other performance-based incentives.
-SRECs and similar incentives are typically handled at the state level.
+Incentives like these are normally handled at the state level.

 Best Regional Coverage